SALES & MARKETING

 But more than the knowledge and expertise part, a copywriter should be able to write content that people would want to read, share, and value.

-All of these aspects when put together solidifies your brand reputation so you can remain competitive in your market.
+All of these aspects together solidifies your brand reputation so you can remain competitive in your market.